xuankimtran/docs-1/pages/katalon-analytics/docs/sso-settings.md

 > **Notes:**
 >
-> * The SSO action is pending until new members accept the invitations and existing members accept the requests.
+> * New members must first accept their invitations, and existing members must accept their requests before they are allowed to use SSO.

 ## View and manage User Authentication